rundis/lt-snippets/README.md

 ##Version
+* 0.0.8 Refactored autocomplete impl with after some help from Chris
 * 0.0.7 Incubating feature: Show applicable snippets in autocomplete results
 * 0.0.6 Small bugfixes
 * 0.0.5 Allow inline scripts and placeholders with code to have braces